 Pumpkin is a rich source of minerals including potassium and zinc.
-Potassium helps in keeping hair healthy and improve re-growth.
-Zinc helps maintain collagen and thus play an important role in promoting healthy hair.
-It also contains folate, an important B vitamin that stimulates hair growth by improving blood circulation.
+Potassium helps in keeping hair healthy and improving re-growth.
+Zinc helps maintain collagen and thus plays an important role in promoting healthy hair.
+Pumpkin seed oil is also known to stimulate hair growth by improving blood circulation (3), (4).

 8. Great Conditioner for Dry Hair

 If you have dry hair, you can prepare a simple hair conditioner using pumpkin.
 All you need to do is mix 2 cups of chopped and cooked pumpkin with 1 tablespoon coconut oil, 1 tablespoon honey and 1 tablespoon yogurt.
 Make a puree with the mixture of pumpkin and yogurt in a food processor or blender.
 Then add coconut oil and honey to make a smooth mixture.
 Apply it to damp shampooed hair, wear a plastic shower cap and leave for 15 minutes.
 Rinse off thoroughly and style as usual.